inechayev/FDE_Technical/readme.md

 ## Project Overview
-Sort Function implementation per the instructions, may be nice to eventually make this a class method but the implementation was done exactly to the assignement spec
+Sort Function implementation per the instructions, may be nice to eventually make this a class method but the implementation was done exactly to the assignment spec

 ## sort()